flyingmachine/brave-clojure-web/content/writing-macros.md

 validation.

-The `validate` function can be decomposed into two functions, one to get apply validations to a single validation and return error messages and another to accumulate those error messages into a final map of error messages like the one we see above.
+The `validate` function can be decomposed into two functions, one to apply validations to a single validation and return error messages and another to accumulate those error messages into a final map of error messages like the one we see above.